 Take A Hike

 ... to the highest peak in the Dominican Republic!
 This is a 2-day adventure where you hike up to the top of Pico Duarte with a guide (who also arranges all the details like your gear and meals).
 It's an epic hike with stunning views of the surrounding jungle and the sunrise when you reach the top.
 Most tour operators will pick up your group and drop you off in Jarabacoa, making it an easy addition to your time here.

 You'll find a spread of AirBnBs around the town which is where most volunteers have stayed here, though some loved their experience at a hostel.
 We have their recommendations below to give you an idea of what's available.

 Mayra's the host of this AirBnB which some groups said was the perfect size for a group of 7-8.
 High points include a book full of suggested activities, a fireplace for chillier nights, a kitchen, and a table and chairs outside where you can hang out or play cards.

 One group stayed in the big room at this hostel and kinda loved the TV/Netflix available after a long day outside. with a TV/Netflix, plus the shared kitchen where you could make breakfast or dinner.
 The owner also has several connections with all the different activities you can do which is a nice touch.

-Another AirBnB option, the host for this cute two-story house is Jesus Michael, who was a big help when it came to booking taxis for one ILP group.
+Spring House is another AirBnB option, the host for this cute two-story house is Jesus Michael, who was a big help when it came to booking taxis for one ILP group.
 Past groups have liked that the Rancho Jarabacoa is within walking distance, which is a recommended company for horseback riding and rafting, and that it had a very tiny pool.
+Book it here.